 • Black Starts

-If you do have any specific System Stress Event questions for either ESC or EMRS please do contact the Service Desk and we’d be happy to help.
+If you have any further System Stress Event-related queries please do contact the Service Desk and we’d be happy to help.

 Capacity Provider Penalty